dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Request-Time Data Injection

-Required data is included in the "decision" request sent to the PDP by the PEP.
-This approach is also known as inline data passing.
+Required data is passed directly in the request from the PEP to the PDP — an approach often referred to as *inline data passing*.
+Early-stage standardization efforts ([OpenID AuthZEN Initiative](https://openid.net/authzen-authorization-api-1-0-implementers-draft-approved/)) aim to make this interaction more consistent and interoperable.

 **Pros**